 What stands out in Israel’s entry to the 91st Academy Awards, The Cakemaker (האופה מברלין), are the subtexts.
 Well, some of them might not even be intentional as they knit perfectly in a story that is simple and intriguing to equal proportions.
 To give you a quick picture, the film follows German pastry chef Thomas (Tim Kalkhof) who moves to Jerusalem post his Israeli boyfriend Oren’s (Roy Miller) untimely death and finds employment in his wife Anat’s (Sarah Adler) newly launched café.
 In a carefully staged scene in the café’s kosher kitchen, Thomas shows Anat how to knead the dough.
 While her delicate hands barely match the magic of Thomas’s robust handling of the flour, the young baker adds, “You just need to know how to treat the yeast!”
-This might as well sum up the equation that binds them – Thomas, Anat and her husband.
-The house and the conservative Israeli café were legally her belongings but it took a German gentleman to sprinkle magic to the lives of its inhabitants.
+This might as well sum up the equation that binds them – Thomas, Anat, and her husband.
+The house and the conservative Israeli café were legally her belongings but it took a German gentleman to sprinkle magic into the lives of its inhabitants.

 Abundant with enchanting still frames, The Cakemaker is one film that confidently lets the camera make love to its actors’ ability to emote.
 Not many in times in the recent past did a film’s use of long close-up shots attracted me as much.
 Thomas, played with great restraint by Kalkhof, in particular, is given fewer lines and there is also a language barrier that exists between him and the rest of the characters.
 His silences and evocative blue eyes convey a lot that the film wants us to feel.
 From what begins as a slightly disjointed love story of two men, The Cakemaker unfolds in a slow and steady fashion.
 One with lesser room for surprises from a viewer’s point of view, debutant director Ofir Raul Graizer stages crucial plot twists only at the right intervals.